r-quazi/interview/YT/c.  Devops Interview questions | Devops Telephonic interview - 3 ( Mock Interview ) .md

 19. I want to give programmatic access means They can access AWS services via api’s  But should not be access AWS web console
 20. As AMI is region specific I want create Machine with AMI which there in other Region is that possible?
 21. Why we need security groups?
 By default what is outbound rules?
 22. What is VPC?
 Give a brief about VPC?
 23. Have you worked on Load balancers?
 If Yes, tell which load balancers you have used?
 24. Lets say I have created auto scaling rule when ever Load goes more than 60% create a new instance Currently I have 3 machines, 1st machine load  is 62% , 2nd machine 30% and 3rd also 30%.
 Now will auto scale rule creates new machine ?

 Ansible
 -----------------------------------------------------------------------------------------------------------------------
-25. What is the best method to make your ansible YAML files reusable?
+25. What is the best method to make your ansible YAML files reusable? have you created roles ?
 26. What is ansible vault and ansible tower?
 27. Lets say I have playbook need to be run with Root user how would you do this?
 28. Difference between copy and fetch module?